hphilpotts/Forage-Project-3-General-Assembly-SEI-66/readme.md

 User has no profile.
 ```

 Documentation/articles suggested the requirement for a `signals.py` file which will create a User Profile whenever a `User` is created through `signup`.
 Added this, still getting the same issue.
-Overriding the `ready()` method in `AppConfig` within `apps.py` means that signals are registered and auto-profile funcionality is working.
+Overriding the `ready()` method in `AppConfig` within `apps.py` means that signals are registered and auto-profile functionality is working.

 Tested again: `User` values are being saved but `Profile` values are not.
 After some digging, I tried the following solution to automate Profile creation: